zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** GetMyMetadata([GetMyMetadataRequest](#getmymetadatarequest))
 [GetMyMetadataResponse](#getmymetadataresponse)

-Returns the user meta data by key of the authorized user
+Returns the user metadata by key of the authorized user